Empirical Bayes When Estimation Precision Predicts Parameters: Introduction

+To introduce empirical Bayes methods, let us return to the Gaussian model \eqref{eq:gaussian_heteroskedastic_location}.
 Under this setup, empirical Bayes methods are rationalized as approximations of unknown optimal decisions.
-If we knew the distribution of $ (\theta_i, \sigma_i)$, then we can do no better than \emph{oracle Bayes} decisions, which use the distribution of $ (\theta_i, \sigma_i)$ as a prior and optimize actions with respect to the corresponding posterior distribution $\theta_i \mid \sigma_{i}, Y_i$.
-Empirical Bayes methods emulate such optimal decisions by estimating the oracle's prior---the distribution of $ (\theta_i, \sigma_i)$.
-As an example, \emph{shrinkage estimation}, discussed so far, corresponds to using the (estimated) posterior means of $\theta_i$ as a decision rule.
+Assume that $(\theta_i, \sigma_i)$ are drawn randomly from some distribution.
+Then the optimal, infeasible decisions take the form of Bayes decision rules for an \emph{oracle Bayesian}, whose prior is the unknown distribution of $ (\theta_i, \sigma_i)$.
+Empirical Bayes methods emulate these {oracle decisions} by estimating the {oracle's prior} from the data.
+For instance, \emph{shrinkage estimation}, discussed so far, corresponds to using the estimated posterior means of $\theta_i$ given $(Y_i, \sigma_i)$ as a decision rule for predicting $\theta_1,\ldots,\theta_n$.
+Under this backdrop, precision independence further simplifies the problem of estimating the oracle's prior, but introduces poor performance when it fails to hold.

-Prior independence---the assumption that $\theta_i \indep \sigma_i$---simplifies the problem of estimating the oracle's prior.
-However, empirical Bayes methods based on this assumption can have poor performance when it fails to hold.
-In \cref{sec:model}, we relax prior independence by modeling the prior distribution $\theta_i \mid \sigma_i$ flexibly.
-We model $\theta_i \mid \sigma_i$ as a conditional location-scale family, controlled by $\sigma_i$-dependent {location} and {scale} hyperparameters and a $\sigma_i$-independent shape hyperparameter.
-Under this assumption, different values of the standard errors $\sigma_i$ translate, compress, or dilate the distribution of the parameters $\theta_i \mid \sigma_i$, but the underlying {shape} of $\theta_i \mid \sigma_i$ does not vary.
-This model subsumes prior independence as the special case where the location and scale parameters are constant functions of $\sigma_i$.
+This paper has two contributions.
+First, we propose a flexible but tractable framework for modeling precision dependence that nests various proposals in the literature.
+Our methods are then natural estimation strategies under this framework. \Cref {sec:model} models $\theta_i \mid \sigma_i$ as a conditional location-scale family,\footnote {A location-scale family with shape $G$, indexed by location $m$ and scale $s$, is a set of distributions with cumulative distribution functions (CDFs) $F_ {m,s} (t) = G \pr{\frac{t-m}{s}}$ as $m$ and $s$ vary.
+For instance, the family $\Norm(m,s^2)$ is location-scale with shape $G(t) = \Phi(t)$, for $\Phi$ the standard Gaussian CDF.} controlled by $\sigma_i$-dependent {location} hyperparameter $m_0 (\sigma) = \E [\theta \mid \sigma]$ and scale hyperparameter $s_0^2(\sigma) = \var(\theta \mid \sigma)$.
+Under this assumption, different values of $\sigma_i$ translate, compress, or dilate the distribution $\theta_i \mid \sigma_i$, but the underlying {shape} $G_0$ of this distribution is constant over $\sigma_i$.
+This model subsumes precision independence as the special case where the location and scale parameters are constant functions of $\sigma_i$.

-This \underline{c}onditional \underline{lo}cation-\underline{s}cale assumption leads naturally to a family of \underline{e}mpirical Bayes methods that we call \close.
-Since the unknown prior distribution $\theta_i \mid \sigma_i$ is fully described by its location, scale, and shape hyperparameters, \close{} simply estimates these parameters flexibly and plugs the estimated parameters into downstream decision rules.
-Among different estimation strategies for the hyperparameters, our preferred specification of \close{} uses nonparametric maximum likelihood \citep[\npmle,][] {kiefer1956consistency,koenker2014convex} to estimate the unknown shape of the prior distribution $\theta_i \mid \sigma_i$.